luciferche/playtech/README.md

 ## Solution
+Ideally I would introduce another class to be wrapper for actual items in cart and separate it logically from Product class.
+Product should be able to have his price updated.
+I would also add Shop class which would define the products and price list for the shop and initialize the discounts, init new baskets and pass available discounts to them

+This is much simplified version where user gets a basket assigned to him, items are added based on name from the user input.
+Total sum of item prices is calculated and then all the discounts are applied **if** they are applicable to the basket.
+_Basket_ allows only inserts of items, calculating the price, adding possible discounts and getting subtotal, discount amount and total amount.

+Used BigDecimal because precision issues with float and double in Java If new Discounts are needed they can be added by creating new class that implements Discount interface Alternatively Discount counld be replaced with FunctionalInterface and then create specific discounts as lambda functions.

 The application resides in `com.luka.playtech` package:

+**Main module:**

-**Basket** class that represents shopping cart,
+_Basket_ class that represents shopping cart,

-**Discount** Inetrface used to define behaviour for discounts
+_Discount_ Interface used to define behaviour for discounts

-**Product** - wrapper class for product item containing product name and price
+_Product_ - wrapper class for product item containing product name and price

-**ShopRunner** - class used to run the app as a user, it accepts user input on the command line in the form of
+_ShopRunner_ - class used to run the app as a user, it accepts user input on the command line in the form of

 `PriceBasket item1 item2 item3`

-**discounts/Apple10PercentOff** - Class implementing discount on apples
+_discounts/Apple10PercentOff_ - Class implementing discount on apples

-**discounts/HalfBreadTwoTinSoups** - Class implementing discount based on soups
+_discounts/HalfBreadTwoTinSoups_ - Class implementing discount based on soups

-test modules consists of one test class
+**Test module:**

-**TestShop** - tests for the Basket class and interfaces
+_TestShop_ - tests for the Basket class and interfaces